hi098123/PHP-secure-and-hashing-pw-prevention-rainbow-table/README.md

 		This makes it impossible for the algorithm to guess the password even if a rainbow table occurs

-	if you use different salting, hacker can't know your pw length then they can't guess(rainbow table)
+	if you use different salting, hacker can't know your pw length then they can't guess(rainbow table) and salting id can prevention make rainbow table i think

 like this code
 ```php